-Enora is a Research Associate in Climate Urbanism.
-She joined the Urban Institute in June 2019 after having completed her doctoral research at University College London.
+She joined the Urban Institute in June 2019 as a Research Fellow on Climate Urbanism, after having completed her doctoral research at University College London.
 Her thesis explored the production, mobilisation, contestation, and subversion of different forms of urban expertise in the context of urban redevelopment projects in Cape Town and London.

-The third theme relates to infrastructure provision and social justice in the city, looking at the relationship between infrastructure development, planning and the reproduction of intersecting social, racial and gender injustices.
-This work also analyses the production of ignorance and resulting invisibilisation and marginalisation of numerous communities in urban politics.
+The first theme relates to infrastructure provision and social justice in the city, looking at the relationship between infrastructure development and the reproduction of intersecting social, racial and gender injustices.

-At the Urban Institute, Enora builds on this body of research to explore how different epistemologies and practices are currently shaping climate urbanism, and how they affect social, political, technical, and ecological urban transformations.
-She also supports the development of the Climate Urbanism research cluster activities.
+At the Urban Institute, Enora builds on this body of research to explore how different epistemologies, tools and practices are currently shaping cities, and how they affect social, political, technical, and ecological urban transformations.
+Alongside her Leverhulme ECR Fellowship, Enora leads a project on Community Energy and Energy Justice in Ghana (in collaboration with the University of Ghana) and supports the development of the Climate Urbanism research cluster activities.

 McArthur J., and Robin, E. (2019) Victims of their own (definition of) success: urban discourse and expert knowledge production in the Liveable City, Urban Studies doi:10.1177/0042098018804759